mailboxer/mailboxer/README.md

 end
 ```

-You can take a look at the full documentation of Mailboxer in [rubydoc.info](http://rubydoc.info/gems/mailboxer/frames).
+You can take a look at the full documentation for Mailboxer in [rubydoc.info](http://rubydoc.info/gems/mailboxer/frames).

 ## Do you want to test Mailboxer?